 Feverfew (Tanacetum parthenium, Chrysanthemum parthenium) is advocated to prevent migraine.
-We are currently not sure.
+We are not sure.
 It contains Parthenolide, a plant-related chemical.
 Legally, feverfew is a dietary supplement, because it was "grandfathered" into the US regulatory system.
 Average daily dose is 125 mg of dried leaves.
 Mouth ulceration occurs in roughly 10% of users of the leaf.
 This is attributed to contact dermatitis.
 Feverfew is also available as a capsule, which should not have this problem.
 Feverfew prolongs the bleeding time.
 Feverfew interacts with both the NSAIDS and steroids and patients on anticoagulants must be monitored closely.
 Contraindications include pregnancy and breast feeding.
 There is no information about the risks of long term use.
 Feverfew was not found effective in a Cochrane review (Schiapparelli, Allais et al. 2010).

-On the other hand, the purified feverfew seems to have less side effects, and a recent review suggested that it might be effective (Holland et al, 2012).
+On the other hand, the purified feverfew seems to have less side effects, and a review suggested that it might be effective (Holland et al, 2012).
 We think the jury is still out and are dubious that it works.
 None of our many migraine patients here in Chicago have come back and told us that it works.
 Not recommended

 Lavender (lavandula angustifolia) used as extract, absorbed through the skin.
 Evening primrose oil (Oenothera biennis) also anecdotal evidence that it alleviates headache.
 Placebo